racklet/racklet/CONTRIBUTING.md

 We gratefully welcome improvements to documentation as well as to code.

+## Code of Conduct

+We are excited about the prospect of you joining our community!
+The Racklet community abides by the CNCF [code of conduct](CODE_OF_CONDUCT.md).
+Here is an excerpt:

+_As contributors and maintainers of this project, and in the interest of fostering an open and welcoming community, we pledge to respect all people who contribute through reporting issues, posting feature requests, updating documentation, submitting pull requests or patches, and other activities._

 ## Community and Access

 Join the [racklet@groups.io](https://groups.io/g/racklet) mailing list for calendar invites to calls and edit access to community documents.